 Dogs that are not given a raw diet can likely benefit immensely from digestive enzyme supplements.
 This is because they are not getting such enzymes from a natural source.
 Many animals experience enhanced digestion and do very well on supplements of this kind.
 However, other dogs have bad reactions that include excessive gas and intolerable stomach bloating.
-For this reason, it is best to begin with a small dose and closely observe your dog’s reaction.
+For this reason, it is best, to begin with, a small dose and closely observe your dog’s reaction.

 Digestive enzymes are part of the formula in certain animal digestive supplements, so always carefully read each label.
-Dogs suffering from exocrine pancreatic insufficiency need extra enzymes for their pancreas, including amylases, lipases and proteolytic enzymes.
+Dogs suffering from exocrine pancreatic insufficiency need extra enzymes for their pancreas, including amylases, lipases, and proteolytic enzymes.
 If they do not have these enzymes, they will be unable to properly digest food.
 These enzymes can only be acquired by prescription.

 Additional Tips Concerning Dog Diarrhea

-Even if you have the best protection dog, he may come down with persistent or severe digestive disease.
+Even if you have the best protection dog, he may come down with the persistent or severe digestive disease.
 If this happens, your veterinarian may recommend the following:

-• Bloodwork to rule out endocrine, kidney or liver problems
+• Bloodwork to rule out endocrine, kidney, or liver problems

 • Fecal exams to rule out parasites